 My quote was blown out of proportion.
 The thing is 'designer' is not medical jargon there are childless couples who look for certain traits in their kids.
 Recently, I had read an article where a childless couple from Chennai was looking for donor with IIT connect.
 I am not a medical person and I realised later that the term 'designer baby' is used in the medical arena for genetic engineering.

 From a roadie to a donor, how eventful was your journey?

 I have been a jack of all trades, well mostly.
 My transition from small screen to big screen has been an eventful one.
 I have done theatre in Chandigarh and then was a radio jockey for sometime.
-Each job had its own high.
+Each joy had its own high.
 I remember sitting in a coffee shop and overhearing a conversation about me and my radio show.
 Then I tried my hand in VJing and got appreciated.
-I hope my luck continues with 'Vicky Donor'
+Each job gave me a new high.